datacarpentry/astronomy-python/_episodes/05-select.md

 {: .language-python}

 ~~~
-7345
+8409
 ~~~
 {: .output}

+> ## BETWEEN vs POLYGON
+> You may be wondering why we used `BETWEEN` for proper motion when we previously used `POLYGON`
+> for coordinates.
+ADQL intends the `POLYGON` function to only be used on coordinates and not on proper motion.
+> To enforce this, it will produce an error when a negative value is passed into the first argument.
+{: .callout}

 We call the results `candidate_gaia_table` because it contains information from the Gaia table for stars that are good candidates for GD-1.

-Both `sky_point_list` and `pm_point_list` are a set of selection criteria that we derived from data downloaded from the Gaia Database.
-To make sure we can repeat our analysis at a later date we should save both lists to a file.
+`sky_point_list`, `pmra_min`, `pmra_max`, `pmdec_min`, and `pmdec_max` are a set of selection criteria that we
+derived from data downloaded from the Gaia Database.
+To make sure we can repeat our analysis at a later date we should save this information to a file.

 There are several ways we could do that, but since we are already storing data in an HDF5 file, we will do the same with these variables.